Call for appointment:410-448-6400 410-448-6400

 - Injuries to the surrounding tissues generally take 3-6 weeks to heal.
 Sometimes, surgery to repair a torn ligament is needed.

 - Injuries to nerves and blood vessels may result in more long-term or permanent problems.

 Once a joint has been dislocated, it is more likely to happen again.
-Follow-up with one of our orthopaedic surgeons is recommended after a dislocation.
+Follow-up with one of our orthopedic surgeons is recommended after a dislocation.

 Dislocations are usually caused by a sudden impact to the joint.
 This usually occurs following a blow, fall or other trauma.

 Symptoms of a dislocated shoulder include:

 - Intensely painful, especially if you try to use the arm or move it

 - Visibly out of place, discolored or misshapen